 As far as we’re aware, this tent has been on the market for about a decade, and its previous measurements were 18 x 12 ft.
 The current version on the marketplace is 20 x 10 ft in size.
 So, if you find some older videos or reviews of this tent, don’t be alarmed.

-This is a conventional cabin-style tent with a retractable barrier that allows the inside area to be divided into two rooms.
+This is a conventional cabin-style tent with a retractable barrier that divides the inside area into two rooms.
 There are two entrances, one on each narrow side, allowing the chambers to be entered separately.

 However, this cabin tent has a large screen porch with a retractable floor.
 The fly protects the porch, although it should be noted that the sides have merely meshed with no panels.
 As a result, when you’re sitting on the porch, you’ll be protected from flying insects.
 In any case, this is a lovely porch design with a removable floor.

 This is a lovely structure with six enormous windows with zippered panels on each side, as well as two windows on the doors.
 The windows surround you on all sides, and the high walls give you the impression of being at home.
 The highest height of the tent is 7 ft 2 in (218 cm).
-That is more than enough for anyone, no matter how tall, to stand straight inside the tent.
+That is more than enough for anyone to stand straight inside the tent, no matter how tall.

 Northwest Territory Front Porch Tent Review